top of page

-TOS serves as an overarching term for conditions characterized by the compression of a neurovascular bundle.
-These bundles consist of nerves, veins, or arteries bound together by connective tissues, enabling them to move together throughout the body.
-In TOS, the affected neurovascular bundle comprises the brachial plexus, the subclavian artery, and the subclavian vein.
+TOS involves the compression of neurovascular bundles, which are groups of nerves, veins, or arteries surrounded by connective tissues to facilitate coordinated movement.
+Specifically, TOS affects the bundle that includes the brachial plexus, the subclavian artery, and the subclavian vein.

 TOS manifests in three distinct forms: Arterial, Venous, or Neurogenic, with each type involving compression of an artery, vein, or nerve, respectively.
 A vast majority of TOS cases, over 90%, are associated with nerve compression (neurogenic TOS) (9; 19).